mohamedhayibor/finance/README.md

 Finance
 -------------

 This crate provides utility functions for the most common operations in Finance.
-Because of Rust borrowing system, all arguments need to be passed by reference as this library has a strong focus on immutability.

-You will notice that most are passed by reference and then cloned before performing any calculations.
-This allows you to use the functions without worrying about issues (borrowing violations).

 ## Usage